UnseenFaith/komada-docs/updating-to-0-20.md

 ## Finalizers

 They are functions that are run after a successful command.
-Check [finalizers](./finalizers.md).
+Check [finalizers](finalizers.md).

+## Extendables

+They are functions that extend Discord.js properties.
+Check [extendables](extendables.md).

 ## Cooldown